Dedzsinator/pyHMSSQL/README.md

 query SELECT * FROM employees WHERE dept_id IN (SELECT id FROM departments WHERE name = 'Engineering')

 -- UNION
-query SELECT id, name FROM employees UNION SELECT id, name FROM departments # returns
+query SELECT id, name FROM employees UNION SELECT id, name FROM departments ✅

 -- INTERSECT
 query SELECT dept_id FROM employees INTERSECT SELECT id FROM departments ✅

 -- EXCEPT
-query SELECT id FROM departments EXCEPT SELECT dept_id FROM employees
+query SELECT id FROM departments EXCEPT SELECT dept_id FROM employees ✅

 -- AND operation
 query SELECT * FROM employees WHERE salary > 70000 AND dept_id = 1